 Tomb II contains the grave of Alexander the Great’s father, Phillip II, whose ruthless consolidation of Greece laid the groundwork for his son’s conquests.

-The tomb’s main room houses Philip II’s burial bed, the gold and ivory panoply of the dead.
+The tomb’s main room houses Philip II’s burial bed, and the gold and ivory panoply of the dead.

-In the antechamber of the tomb of Philip II lies one of his wives, said to have sacrificed herself at her husband’s funeral.
+In the antechamber of the Tomb of Philip II lies one of his wives, said to have sacrificed herself at her husband’s funeral.

 With chariots racing across the frieze that adorns its walls, Tomb III is thought to have been the final resting place of Alexander the Great’s son, Alexander IV.